The start of the 2008 saw RML introducing a further evolution

 following details apply to the EX265 open-topped LMP2 contender,

-but mechanical and technical details are largely unchanged
+but mechanical and technical details were largely unchanged

 for the coupé.